Aashi24/Portfolio/Assignment3&4.md

 - Apt use of **typography:** I like how neatly the countries are represented in x-axis, as it can get easily get clumpy to represent 37 countries together

 **What I disliked:** <br />
-- **Look and Design of Data points**: The mix solid and non solid daat points is quite confusing, and also there is overlap of these data points
+- **Look and Design of Data points**: The mix of solid and non solid data points is quite confusing, and also there is overlap of these data points
 - **Overuse and Incorrect color** is distracting readers and the OECD average in black is getting lost in between all the blues
 - **The Y-Axis**: Not sure what that number represents, had to look deeply to figure that it is % in same age group